mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ## Example job description

 Below, I've included the job description I use to hire writers for Is It Keto.
 It's a Google Doc, and I always link candidates directly to it to ensure a single, authoritative version.
-When I fix mistakes or clarify the wording, I never worry about who has which draft of my document:
+When I fix mistakes or clarify the wording, I never worry about who has which draft of my document.

 {% assign fig_caption = "Is It Keto's [job description Google Doc](https://docs.google.com/document/d/1sPkmViKqOc9GXhkiL7UUcR315H68YYWGDgKn-r4BKJE/edit#)" | markdownify | remove: "<p>" | remove: "</p>" %}